Hafsa1918/YOLO-FUZZ/README.md

 # YOLO-FUZZ
 This repository provides modified YOLO framework with fuzzy based anchor selection for tiny traffic sign detection.

+YOLO-FUZZ is a specialized object detection framework designed for real-world traffic scenarios where signs occupy only 1–2% of the image resolution.
+This repository contains the implementation of:

+- **Modified YOLO Architecture:** Optimized to extract and comprehend small-scale features from vehicle dash-cam perspectives.

+- **Fuzzy-Based Anchor Selection:** A novel method that uses size distribution variance to address long-tailed dataset challenges.

+- **Benchmarked Results:** High-performance detection validated on the German (GTSDB) and Swedish (STSD) traffic sign datasets.

 This work is adaption from [Ultralytics/yolov5](https://github.com/ultralytics/yolov5), modifying standard YOLOv5 network for optimized detection of small traffic signs in complex road scenes.

 # Author